themoinmalik/Buzz_App/README.md

 # Buzz

- Buzz project is a social media app within the thenew organization.
+ Buzz project is a social media app within the ToTheNew organization.
 It is built using ReactJS, NodeJS, and ExpressJS.
 The app utilizes Single Sign-On (SSO) for user login.
 The primary purpose of the app is to enable communication and sharing of thoughts among the organization's members.

 The app provides a user-friendly interface for users to create, edit, and delete their posts.
 Users can also like, comment, and share posts with their friends.
 The app also includes features like notifications, user profiles, and privacy settings.